icaroperetti/next-auth/README.md

-Learning how to use next-auth
+Learning how to use next-auth to authenticate

 ## Install Dependencies
 ```bash